hedgehogqa/haskell-hedgehog/STYLE_GUIDE.md

 function = ...
 ```

+A line length limit of approximately 72-80 characters is suggested, but it is
+not a strict rule.
+A line that is 87 characters long because it needs to be,
+won't result in your code being rejected. :)

 ## Keep to single word names as much as possible.

 Avoid names like `LogOfUpdates` and use single word names like `Journal`.
 This